-An Army Reservist of twenty plus years emailed me for some help.
-This question, and the need for a basic program, is universal throughout the military ranks - active and reserve.
+An Army reservist of 20-plus years emailed me for some help.
+This question, and the need for a basic program, is universal throughout the military ranks, both active and reserve.
 There is a growing trend in remedial fitness.

 Here is the question:

 "I have corresponded with you in the past, and a while back, you sent me an intermediate-level fitness program that I was using to augment my fitness training program to some of the reserve unit individuals.
 I am in need of a basic-level training program, and I will explain why ...

 A fitness program only during the battle assembly weekend or once a month does not cut it, and some individuals lack the self-discipline and motivation to maintain a consistent fitness program between battle assemblies.
 Therefore, I had a good percentage of individuals that failed their last APFT.

 Unfortunately, because the command does not want to get rid of some of these PFT failures, I have to continue in providing as much help to these individuals as I can.
 Therefore, an advanced or intermediate program for them to follow is way out of their league.
 Do you have a beginning program that you can send me?
 The active soldiers of now are not the active soldiers of yesterday ..."

 Signed, Frustrated old soldier....

 I understand completely.
 If you can, make people access the "45-Day Beginner Program" (PDF).
 It is a basic-level PT and will help people to build the habit of fitness.
 Tell them to do it on their own, and when you drill, you will be following this plan or at least an Army physical fitness test (PFT), depending on the week.